-Items 3, 4 and 5 display only when the last successful login date is older than the last unsuccessful login date.
-See the figure Login Message - Previous Unsuccessful Attempts.
+The Items 3, 4 and 5 will be displayed only when the last successful login date is older than the last unsuccessful login date.

-The Last Login Information also displays for a new user for the first login.
-The new user is first authenticated and then allowed to change the system generated password.
+The Last Login Information is also displayed for a new user for the first login, as the new user is first authenticated and then allowed to change the system generated password.

 Configuring Banner in Login Screen

 - On the main screen, navigate to Admin > Application Management.
 Click Banner chiclet on the left hand side of the page to display the Configure Login Banner window.

 - Enable Show Login Banner option.
 You can request the user to acknowledge the Banner by enabling the Require User to Acknowledge Banner before Logging in option and also, you can request the user to acknowledge every time they login or only during the first login.